 If you are living in Ireland, but are not a citizen, you cannot apply for an Irish EHIC card.
 This is a card that gives you access to state-provided healthcare when traveling to other EU countries.
 However, as a UK national you can apply for a UK issued EHIC

 , or a GHIC, which will soon be replacing it.
 Both cards work in the same way, giving you access to healthcare in EU countries.
 If you already have a UK EHIC, it is still valid until it expires.

 The Practicality of Moving to Ireland

-Not only are more people moving (or returning) to Ireland, with 14.4% more moving in 2016 than the previous year, but less people are leaving.
+Not only are more people moving (or returning) to Ireland, with 19,700 UK nationals moving in 2019, but less people are leaving.
 Of those who do leave, it is usually to study, or for a work opportunity.
 There are a number of Irish citizens who left, and are now returning to raise families, or possibly in the wake of Brexit.

 The practical elements to consider when moving to Ireland include setting up your bank account – just as you would have to if you were in a non-English speaking country, as much as Ireland feels nearby, it is a foreign country, with the currency being Euros

 .
 Opening a bank account in Ireland requires a form of ID and proof of address.
 Ah, but you’re not living there yet!
 Don’t worry – most banks will accept proof of address from your home country, but you may need two forms of proof, or even a character reference.
 Unfortunately, you can’t simply open an account online, though you can fill out and post the appropriate paperwork.
 However, most banks will want to meet you in person before signing off on opening your account.